 To understand the extent of each fisher’s experience fishing in the GOM, interviews started with questions regarding their age and years of experience fishing, groundfishing, and targeting cod in the Gulf of Maine and Georges Bank.
-Next, we asked the same set of questions across each time period (see Table 1).
-First, we wanted to capture how much time each fisher spent targeting cod, and therefore how knowledgeable they would be about where to find cod during each time period.
-These questions included how many days on average they spent groundfishing, what percentage of those days were spent targeting cod, and how much cod they caught per year on average during each time period.
-After learning about their fishing practices, we asked interviewees to draw polygons for each time period on either printed NOAA nautical charts or Google Earth Pro.
-The polygons denoted (1) where they actively fished for groundfish and (2) areas that they targeted and caught cod.
+Next, we asked the same set of questions within each management period (see Table 1).
+We wanted to capture how much time each fisher spent targeting cod, and therefore how knowledgeable they would be about where to find cod during each period.
+These questions included how many days on average they spent groundfishing, what percentage of those days were spent targeting cod, and how much cod they caught per year on average during each period.
+After learning about their fishing practices, we asked interviewees to draw polygons for each period on either printed NOAA nautical charts or Google Earth Pro.
+The polygons denoted (1) where they actively fished for groundfish and (2) areas where they targeted and caught cod.

-For each cod-specific polygon drawn, we asked the depth, time of year (specific month(s)), time of day (day/night), and abundance (low, medium, or high) of cod that could be caught with it.
-For the final time period, fishers were also asked to draw polygons of areas that they no longer fished in order to avoid cod.
-If a fisher had accidentally caught cod in an area during this time period and avoided it after, the polygon was only documented as a cod polygon since they caught fish in it between 2013 and 2022.
+For each cod-specific polygon drawn, we asked the fished depth, time of year (specific month(s)), time of day (day/night), and abundance (low, medium, or high) of cod that were caught within it.
+For the final management period, fishers were also asked to draw polygons of areas that they no longer fished to avoid cod.
+If a fisher had accidentally caught cod in an area during this period and avoided it after, the polygon was documented as a cod-targeting area.
 For polygons designated as avoidance areas, we asked the depth, time of year (specific month(s)), and time of day (day/night) when they avoided an area based on their historical knowledge of cod.
 After completing the maps, we asked interviewees if they had observed any changes in the cod footprint and/or cod population abundances over the past 20 years.

-The hand drawn maps created from each interview were entered into Google Earth Pro.
-Specifically, a cod footprint KML file was created by drawing in all polygons and denoting in the description box for each the time period(s), time of year, time of day, and depths they were fishing at, and if they deem the area to have low, medium, and/or high abundances of cod.
+The hand-drawn maps created from each interview were digitized in Google Earth Pro.
+Specifically, a cod footprint KML file was created by drawing in all polygons and including all descriptive information in the description box.
 Once all interviews were entered in Google Earth Pro, we read the KML file into R to visualize the cod footprint maps for the Gulf of Maine and Georges Bank for each of the three management periods.
-The description boxes for each polygon were used to select polygons and create footprint maps based on specifications around depth, time of day, time of year, and/or abundance/avoidance.
-Using this approach, we were able to reveal cod ‘hotspots’, areas denoted by two or more fishers independently as having abundant cod.
+The description boxes for each polygon were used to select polygons and create footprint maps based on specifications around depth, time of day, time of year, and abundance or avoidance.
+Using this approach, we were able to identify cod ‘hotspots’, which we defined as areas denoted by two or more fishers independently as having abundant cod.
 Using this approach, we examined the spatial distribution and extent of the cod footprint as well as temporal dynamics in it across the three management periods.

 Results